8xFF/atm0s-media-server/docs/getting-started/installation/single-zone.md

 The cluster has the following nodes:

-- Console node: manage panel and act as a seed node for bootstraping other nodes
+- Console node: manage panel and act as a seed node for bootstrapping other nodes
 - Gateway nodes: route signaling request into correct media node
 - Media server nodes: handling media transport like WebRTC, RTP, RTMP ...
 - Connector node: logging, hooks, record uri signer